kalidossmm/weightManagement/README.md

 -   Weights

 Description:
 -   To retrive the weight(s) information.
 By Default it will give last 10 days of data.
 (Which is configurable).
+Schema reference [here](schema/weightGet.json)

 Parameters: